dennislwm/examprep-mlac01/udemy/section05.md

 ## 122. SageMaker Input Modes

-- Breakdown of SageMaker Input Modes
+- Breakdown of SageMaker [Input Modes][r01]
   - Default S3 File Mode
     - Slow: copy training data from S3 to local directory in Docker container
   - S3 Fast File Mode
+    - Limitations
+      - Data must reside in S3, and not with Amazon FSx for Lustre
+      - Suited for workloads with many small files
     - Fast: training can begin without waiting to copy entire data
   - S3 Pipe Mode
+    - Supports high concurrency and throughput
+    - Suited for workloads with large files
     - Stream: streams data directly from S3
   - Others
     - S3 Express One Zone for high performance in a single AZ